Rachel Homan

-Rachel Catherine Homan (born April 5, 1989) is a Canadian international curler and the reigning women's world champion.
+Rachel Catherine Homan (born April 5, 1989) is a Canadian curler.
 Homan is a former Canadian junior champion, a five-time Canadian national champion, and three-time World Champion, all as a skip.
-She was also the skip of the Canadian women's curling team at the 2018 Winter Olympics.
+She was the skip of the Canadian women's curling team at the 2018 and 2026 Winter Olympics.
+The team won the bronze medal in 2026 edition of the event.
+She also competed in the mixed doubles event at the 2022 Winter Olympics.